-The Coronavirus Job Retention Scheme (CJRS) service launched on Monday 20th April 2020, and runs until 31st October 2020, we've written a CJRS guide for employers that explains how to get the information you need to make a claim.
+The extended Coronavirus Job Retention Scheme (CJRS) service launched on 5th November 2020, We've written a CJRS guide for employers that explains how to get the information you need to make a claim.

-The government has announced that VAT Bills are being deferred.
-You should continue to file your VAT return, but you do not need to make a payment.
+The government announced temporary changes to allow the deferral of VAT payments between 20th March 2020 and 30th June 2020, this ended on 30th June.
+You should continue to file your VAT return, but you do not need to make a payment for the deferral period until later in the year.
 If you’re a Crunch client we have further information on how to manage the new VAT process in your Crunch account.

 There’s been no specific announcement from the government relating to the deferral of Corporation Tax payments.
 However you may be able to enter into a ‘Time to Pay’ agreement with HMRC.
 You can find out more about this service on the government website.

 The government announced a Self-employment Income Support Scheme (SEISS), which means that for sole traders who have submitted at least their Self Assessment for the tax year 2018/19, should receive support from the government.
-This would be a taxable grant based on their trading profits where these profits are less than £50,000 in 2018/19 or less than £50,000 averaged over the last three tax years.
+The support is in the form of taxable grants based on their trading profits where these profits are less than £50,000 in 2018/19 or less than £50,000 averaged over the last three tax years.

 Applications for the first grant covering up to 80% of trading profits closed on 13th July 2020.
 The second grant covering up to 70% of your average monthly trading profits, capped at £6,750 closed to claims on 19th October 2020.

-There will be a third grant covering November 2020 to January 2021 of up to £3,750 or 40% of average monthly trading profits and a fourth and final grant covering February to April with the amount yet to be confirmed by the government.
+There is a third grant available covering November 2020 to January 2021 of up to £7,500 or 80% of average monthly trading profits and a fourth and final grant covering February to April with the amount yet to be confirmed by the government.